fbpic/fbpic/docs/source/advanced/boosted_frame.rst

 in practice.

-The :any:`BoostConverter` object exposes the above formula for :math:`T_{interact}'` as function :any:`estimate_interaction_time` that can be used to calculate the required number of timesteps in the boosted frame for a given moving window sliding across an initially static object with length :math:`L_{interact}` (e.g. the plasma :math:`L_{interact}=L_{plasma}`).
+The :any:`BoostConverter` object exposes the above formula for :math:`T_{interact}'` as function :any:`interaction_time` that can be used to calculate the required number of timesteps in the boosted frame for a given moving window sliding across an initially static object with length :math:`L_{interact}` (e.g. the plasma :math:`L_{interact}=L_{plasma}`).